rixiobarrios/django-views-and-templates/readme.md

 primary keys are the unique ids for each row, and Django adopts that terminology by convention.

-Finally, let's write our template.
+Finally, let's write our template:

 ```html
 # /tunr/artist_detail.html